 - 7. The Washington Cattlemen's Association (WCA) is a non-profit trade organization dedicated to promoting and preserving the beef industry through producer and consumer education, legislative participation, regulatory scrutiny, and legal intervention related to environmental regulation, including the Clean Water Act.
 WCA represents over 1,300 cattlemen and landowners throughout the State of Washington, many of whom are subject to the Clean Water Act under the broader jurisdictional standards established in the Final Rule.
 On behalf of these members, WCA submitted comments and congressional testimony opposing the Final Rule. - 8.
 The California Cattlemen's Association (CCA) is a non-profit trade organization representing California's ranchers and beef producers in legislative and regulatory affairs.
 Among other activities, CCA maintains a political action committee and funds litigation and research to support and protect ranching throughout the state from overreaching federal regulation, including the Clean Water Act.
 CCA has 38 county affiliates and many of its members are subject to the Clean Water Act under the broader jurisdictional standards established in the Final Rule.
-On behalf of these members, CCA submitted comments opposing the Final Rule. - 9.
+On behalf of these members, CCA submitted comments opposing the Final Rule.

+- 9. The Oregon Cattlemen's Association (OCA) is a non-profit trade organization that represents over 1800 members throughout the State of Oregon, including ranchers, dairymen, business alliances, and avid supporters of the cattle industry.
+OCA lobbies on behalf of its members to advance economic prosperity, exhibit a solid political presence in legislative actions, and protect and encourage sound and sustainable ranching and business practices.
+OCA members are subject to and adversely affected by the Final Rule and oppose its implementation. - 10.
 New Mexico Cattle Grower's Association (NMCGA) is an association, headquartered in Albuquerque, New Mexico, that is organized for the purpose of advancing and protecting the cattle industry in New Mexico.
 NMCGA advocates on behalf of its members on numerous issues relating to regulation under the Clean Water Act.
 Cattle Growers also lobbies on Clean Water Act issues, publishes information on Clean Water Act-related issues for its members, and submits comments to government agencies addressing concerns about Clean Water Act regulation and its effect on its members.
 NMCGA devotes substantial resources to those activities, which seek to ensure that Clean Water Act-related regulation does not unreasonably impair the cattle industry in New Mexico.
 NMCGA members are subject to the Clean Water Act under the broader jurisdictional standards established in the Final Rule.
-On behalf of these members, NMCGA submitted comments opposing the Final Rule.

-- 10. New Mexico Wool Growers, Inc. (NMWG) is the oldest livestock trade association in New Mexico.
+On behalf of these members, NMCGA submitted comments opposing the Final Rule. - 11.
+New Mexico Wool Growers, Inc. (NMWG) is the oldest livestock trade association in New Mexico.
 NMWG has provided a voice for the food and fiber industry, sheep and livestock producers, and agriculture in New Mexico for over a century.
 NMWG works to make its members' concerns about federal regulation known to federal agencies, including regulations under the Clean Water Act that impede the livelihood of stock producers.
 NMWG members are subject to the Clean Water Act under the broader jurisdictional standards established in the Final Rule.
-On behalf of these members, NMWG submitted comments opposing the Final Rule. - 11.
-New Mexico Federal Lands Council (NMFLC) is a non-governmental, nonprofit organization that represents the views of allotment owners and multiple-use proponents of New Mexico's public lands.
-Federal Lands Council believes that any action that affects land management, including regulations under the Clean Water Act, should be based on sound science and public input.
-NMFLC members are subject to the Clean Water Act under the broader jurisdictional standards established in the Final Rule.
-On behalf of these members, NMFLC submitted comments opposing the Final Rule.
+On behalf of these members, NMWG submitted comments opposing the Final Rule.